 - old-fashioned, battery-free

 - including open-ended activities (i.e. cardboard boxes, blocks, sand, paint)

 The definition of play, really, is that it’s a hands-on experience.
 That’s why the old-fashioned toys have more play value than a lot of what you see on the shelves these days.Kimberly Bezaire via “Why it’s time to bring back classic toys“

-Here is a list of all the toys that are kept in my house (unless specified, everything is thrift or handmedown or mine from when I was little*), and where they’re stored when not in use:
+Here is a list of all the toys that are kept in my house (unless specified, everything is thrift or handmedown or mine from when I was little):

 - locally- and sustainably-made wooden blocks (new)

-- craft drawer with crayons, markers, pencil crayons, colouring books, sharpeners, glue, scissors, etc. and our main Play-Doh bin
+- craft bin with markers, pencil crayons, colouring books, sharpeners, glue, scissors, kite paper, etc.

 - puzzles (we adore puzzles)